bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 >
 >Born a demigod with the power to bring light to the darkness.
 >
->◻︎As Sof was born within the controlled environment of the Nex Gen Lab, they uncovered clues about their identity through the recordings left within M8.
-M8 was programmed with information that gradually revealed Sof’s true origins and the sacrifices Selene made.◻︎
+>☐As Sof was born within the controlled environment of the Nex Gen Lab, they uncovered clues about their identity through the recordings left within M8.
+M8 was programmed with information that gradually revealed Sof’s true origins and the sacrifices Selene made.☐
 >
 >
 > ### M8
 >
->◻︎In the enchanting world of YOUtopia, M8 serves as a signal of guidance and companionship for Selene.
-With its state-of-the-art sensors and advanced communication systems, M8 is able to transmit grainy, low-frequency images and audio back to the Nex Gen Lab, providing invaluable insights and assistance.◻︎
+>☐In the enchanting world of YOUtopia, M8 serves as a signal of guidance and companionship for Selene.
+With its state-of-the-art sensors and advanced communication systems, M8 is able to transmit grainy, low-frequency images and audio back to the Nex Gen Lab, providing invaluable insights and assistance.☐
 >
 >⚔ ATTACK: 05 - ⛨️ DEFENCE: 10 - ✦ SPIRIT: 34
 >